I snapped a picture of my surroundings and sent it to him, so somebody would know where I was.

 I splashed cold water on my face.
 I was pale except the dark purple circles under my eyes.
 My hair was matted to my head from sweating profusely.
 I had a set of scratches on both arms.

 If the shoe fits…

-My kid was sitting at the table, dressed and ready for school, eating his breakfast and looking at his tablet.
+My kid was sitting at the table, eating his breakfast and looking at his tablet.
 I’ve taught him to be independent in the morning.
 But not so I can sleep off a dope nod.

 “Baby, why didn’t you get me up?”

 He shrugged.
 “Don’t sweat it.
 Can you make my lunch?”

 He didn’t say anything about me wearing yesterday’s clothes.
 He couldn’t smell the dried vomit on my shirt.
 I opened the refrigerator door and the light hurt my eyes.
 Slowly, with shaky hands, I made his lunch.